RAF Mount Pleasant: Role and operations

-Previosly No. 1310 Flight operated two Chinook HC.4 helicopters., but as of 2022, Chinooks are no longer based in the Falklands.
+Previously No. 1310 Flight operated two Chinook HC.4 helicopters., but as of 2022, Chinooks are no longer based in the Falklands.

 Additionally, the civilian firm, Bristow Helicopters (BIH), operates two Sikorsky S-92 for personnel and equipment transport and also flies two AgustaWestland AW189s for search and rescue operations.

 The British Army maintains a garrison on the Falkland Islands based at Mount Pleasant.
-It includes a roulement infantry company, an air defence surface-to-air missile unit (SAM "Sky Saber"), an Explosive Ordnance Disposal detachment, engineers and supporting elements.
+It includes a roulement infantry company, an air defence surface-to-air missile unit (SAM "Sky Sabre"), an Explosive Ordnance Disposal detachment, engineers and supporting elements.

 There is also a Joint Communications Unit (JCU) providing the electronic warfare and command and control systems for the Royal Navy, British Army and Royal Air Force.

 Based units

 Units based at Mount Pleasant Complex.